Once you mention Siem Reap, the first thought is about Angkor, the ancient temple where the Kmer people used to live from the 9th to 15th centuries.

 Warnings & Dangers in Siem Reap

-Siem Reap is probably the safest place in Cambodia and that is why it has become a well visited tourist destination.
-Petty crime unfortunately cannot be excluded, while some other major crime acts are not very common.
-Tourists should never leave their valuables unattended anywhere, because even a hotel room is not safe of thieves and they will find a way in even though it is locked.
+Siem Reap is probably the safest place in Cambodia and that is why it has become a well-visited tourist destination.
+Petty crime, unfortunately, cannot be excluded, while some other major criminal acts are not very common.
+Tourists should never leave their valuables unattended anywhere because even a hotel room is not safe of thieves and they will find a way in even though it is locked.

 The climate of Siem Reap is such that it includes the monsoon season which lasts from May to October and the flooding in that period is considered normal, as well as typhoons and tsunamis.

-The risk of being kidnapped or mugged in Siem Reap is not at the high level.
-Nevertheless, travelers need to be cautious since that risk is possible as anywhere in the world.
+The risk of being kidnapped or mugged in Siem Reap is not at a high level.
+Nevertheless, travelers need to be cautious since that risk is possible anywhere in the world.

 Regarding the fact that terrorism is a constant menace to the whole world, Siem Reap is not an exception.
-There is the risk of terrorist attacks in Cambodia, so tourists should remain vigilant.
+There is a risk of terrorist attacks in Cambodia, so tourists should remain vigilant.

 Scams risks are frequent in Siem Reap and some of them are characteristic for that destination.
-In case you decide to rent a motorbike, your own lock for securing it is the best solution since some companies tend to use the copy of the key and steal them.
-Banknotes should always be checked and tourists should be aware that tuk-tuk drivers may drive them around the town in order to make the price higher.
-Baby-milk scam is a common type of scam in Siem Reap, when a poor woman begs for some milk powder for her baby.
+In case you decide to rent a motorbike, your lock for securing it is the best solution since some companies tend to use a copy of the key and steal them.
+Banknotes should always be checked and tourists should be aware that tuk-tuk drivers may drive them around the town to make the price higher.
+Baby-milk scam is a common type of scam in Siem Reap when a poor woman begs for some milk powder for her baby.